dispatch/reboot/docs/01/b.markdown

 And that's exactly the case.
 Each clause of the for-expression on a promise represents a promise callback.
-This is necessary for cases where one promised value depends on another, but independent promises should be assigned outside for-expressions to maximize concurrency.
+This is necessary for cases where one promised value depends on another.
+Independent promises should be assigned outside for-expressions to maximize concurrency.